Operation: S.O.E.

 Obs: F/O. Mariusz Wodzicki DFC.
 76627 PAF Age 27.
 Killed

 Air/Bmr: Sgt.
-Czeslaw Kozlowski 784220 PAF Age 33.
+Czesław Kozłowski 784220 PAF Age 33.
 Killed

-W/Op/Air/Gnr: F/O. Franciszek Pantkowski P-1571 PAF Age 24.
+W/Op/Air/Gnr: F/O. Franciszek Pantkowski DFC P-1571 PAF Age 24.
 Killed

 Air/Gnr: Fl/Sgt.
 Tadeusz Madejski 780189 PAF Age 24.
 Killed

 Air/Gnr: Fl/Sgt.
-Waclaw Zuk 793039 PAF Age 20.
+Wacław Żuk 793039 PAF Age 20.
 Killed

 REASON FOR LOSS:

-Took off from RAF Tempsford at around 17:00 hrs on special operation "Pliers" to drop arms to the Polish Land Army and also to dispatch 3 Polish agents.
+Took off from RAF Tempsford at around 17:00 hrs on special Operation Pliers to drop arms to the Polish Land Army and also to dispatch 3 Polish agents.
 The plan was to make a diversionary bombing on the Gestapo H.Q in Warsaw, then to make the drops.

 2 other aircraft left Tempsford for similar tasks at around about the same time.
-Halifax NF-A (operation "Brace") also returned after failing to find the drop zone and after a record time in the air (14 hours, 15 minutes) landed at the first airfield with dry tanks after crossing the coast.
+Halifax NF-A (Operation Brace) also returned after failing to find the drop zone and after a record time in the air (14 hours, 15 minutes) landed at the first airfield with dry tanks after crossing the coast.

-The Sheringham Lifeboat - Foresters Centenary, also known as the "Airmans Lifeboat" because of the number of ditched aircrew it rescued, both Allies and Luftwaffe - on station from 1936 - 1961
+The Sheringham Lifeboat - Foresters Centenary, also known as the 'Airman's Lifeboat' because of the number of ditched aircrew it rescued, both Allies and Luftwaffe - on station from 1936 - 1961

-Halifax W7773 NF-S during photo shoot by "Flight Magazine" (courtesy "Flight")
+Halifax W7773 NF-S during photo shoot by 'Flight Magazine' (courtesy 'Flight'

-The mystery of the disappearance of the plane with the Polish crew are partly explained after the war.
+The mystery of the disappearance of the plane with the Polish crew is partly explained after the war.
 Halifax W7773 crashed at the foot of Norewskiej rocks, near the town of Egersund, between Helleren and Refsland.
 The explosion scattered debris of aircraft within a radius of several hundred metres, some rolled into a nearby lake.

 Burial details: